An attempt to illustrate what a Bayes Factor looks like, using GIFs.

 Why can’t we be more idiographic in our research?
 It is the individual organism that is the principle unit of analysis in the science of psychology (Barlow & Nock, 2009).

 As put by Gelman et al. (2013, page 148): ‘because a probability model can fail to reflect the process that generated the data in any number of ways, posterior predictive p-values can be computed for a variety of test quantities in order to evaluate more than one possible model failure’.

 What is the difference between the errors and the residuals ?
 What does it mean for a model to predict something ?
 What is a link function ?
-In the current post, we use four R functions (viz., the predict, fitted, residuals and simulate functions) to illustrate the mechanisms and assumptions of the general linear model.
+In the current post, we use four R functions (viz., the

 This post aims to assess the average probability of participant presence in psychological experiments and, in the meantime, to introduce Bayesian logistic regression using R and the rethinking package.